thanlong/VMOSPro_ROM/README.md

 ## Download

-There are two build types: Gapps (with Google Services) and vanilla (no Google Services)
+There are two build types: Gapps (with Google Services presetted) and vanilla (no Google Services)

 [Android 7.1.2 64-bit GEEK (gapps)](http://link1s.com/geQV5)